abdulkadiraktas/WhiteListForCefLauncher/README.md

 ## EN
 ### Setup
 Download the files.
-Take to the resource section, update the apikey part in server.lua with https://abdulkadiraktas.com.tr/sistemler/launchersystem/girisyap apikey, which is your own, by logging into the x website.
+Take to the resource section, update the apikey part in server.lua with https://abdulkadiraktas.com.tr/sistemler/launchersystem/girisyap apikey, which is your own, by logging into the same website.
 You can download Launcher from the same site.

 Forum:https://forum.abdulkadiraktas.com.tr/threads/uecretsiz-beta-ceflauncher.3/